South East Asia Command: Post–war

-Because of shortages of personnel, some use was made of Japanese Surrendered Personnel (JSP) in these areas.
-The Allies found that their war-time allies in the Viet Minh in Indochina, and Indonesian nationalist forces in the East Indies, were well armed, well-organised and determined.
-It was intended that British forces would temporarily enforce military government over a small section of Indochina, because of local resistance, logistics and French sensibilities.
-However, in the end the commander of British forces declared de facto military government, to make it possible for French forces to return.
+The commander of British forces declared de facto military government, to make it possible for French forces to return on 22nd September 1945.

 Indonesian National Revolution, 1945–46

 Aided by armed militias formed by the Japanese during the occupation, Indonesian nationalists in Java declared the Dutch East Indies a republic, and independent from the Netherlands.
 The British intended that the Dutch colonial administration should return, and assisted a small military contingent, the Netherlands Indies Civil Administration (NICA).
-However they initially avoided significant conflict with the nationalists.
-It was only possible for British forces to establish military government in parts of Indonesia, and they found that the location of Allied prisoners of war – and civilians interned by Japanese forces – were sometimes used by nationalists in bargaining for political ends.
+However the reality was that Indonesia declared independence on 17th August 1945.

 British troops found themselves in increasing conflict with the nationalists.
 The nationalists attacked JSP garrisons awaiting repatriation, to seize their arms.
-A British Brigadier, A. W. S. Mallaby, was killed, as he pushed for the nationalists to surrender their weapons.
+A British Brigadier, A.W.S.
+Mallaby, was killed, as he pushed for the nationalists to surrender their weapons.
 As a result, on 10 November 1945, Surabaya was attacked by British forces, leading to the bloody Battle of Surabaya.
 The city was secured later that month.
 The battle for Surabaya was the bloodiest single engagement of the Indonesian National Revolution (1945–49).
 However, the British were reluctant to devote their scarce resources to a defence of Dutch interests, and withdrew from Indonesia.

 Disbandment

 As 1946 drew on, under its second and final commander, Lieutenant-General Montagu Stopford (June to November 1946), SEAC discharged its final tasks and was disbanded.
-It was no longer felt that a joint command was needed in the area.